 As a raw material, milk’s biography runs the length of human existence.
 Milk has contributed to the development of civilisation as we know it, with some of the earliest human artefacts including vessels containing residues of cow’s milk.
 In Egyptian mythology, the Milky Way was viewed as a pool of cow's milk, while the Greek name for the Milky Way (Γαλαξίας or Galaxias) stems from the Greek word for milk (γάλα, gala).
-The source of multiple ancient origin myths, milk flows through the threads of human existence.
 Through milk, new life is sustained.
-This liquid, the elixir of life, is responsible for the continued existence of our living world.
+This liquid, the elixir of life, is responsible for the continuity of our living world.

 The idea behind Feminised Protein first came from research into Pre-industrial materials.
 Long before plastics existed, milk was used as a building material.
 One example can be found at Alfriston Clergy House in Sussex, a mediaeval timber-framed hall house built in 1350 featuring a rare chalk and sour milk floor used as an early form of cement.
 By revisiting and adapting little-known historical processes, Tessa’s work connects our past, present and future.